 Under D.A.
 Vance’s leadership, the D.A.’s Office has repositioned itself to confront contemporary threats to New Yorkers including international cybercrime, white nationalist terrorism, human trafficking, and the national rape kit backlog.
 D.A.
 Vance co-founded and co-chairs Prosecutors Against Gun Violence and the Global Cyber Alliance, and in Washington, D.C., he successfully advocated on behalf of New Yorkers to stop the Concealed Carry Reciprocity Act and enact the first-ever Congressional appropriations toward ending the rape kit backlog.

-In 2020, D.A.
+Last year, D.A.
 Vance won a landmark U.S. Supreme Court case, Trump v.
 Vance, which established that Presidents are not immune from criminal process, and People v.
 Weinstein, a “landmark step” in the field of sex crimes prosecutions.
-During the earliest days of the COVID-19 pandemic, he proactively consented to the release of more than 300 New Yorkers from Rikers, helping to reduce Manhattan’s jail population by 45 percent; converted the D.A.’s Office’s West Harlem Youth Opportunity Hub into a major food bank site; and successfully lobbied the U.S. Small Business Administration to reverse its exclusion of people with criminal history from the crucial Paycheck Protection Program; and led the nation’s first major takedown of a fake vaccination card conspiracy.
+During the COVID-19 pandemic, he converted the D.A.’s Office’s West Harlem Youth Opportunity Hub into a food bank; successfully lobbied the U.S. Small Business Administration to reverse its exclusion of people with criminal history from the crucial Paycheck Protection Program; and led the nation’s first major takedown of a fake vaccination card conspiracy.

 D.A.
 Vance is a graduate of Yale University and Georgetown University Law Center.